Valanciunas leads late burst as Grizzlies beat Bulls 101-90

 TIP-INS

 Bulls: The game wrapped up a span where Chicago played nine of its last 10 on the road.
-The exception was a home win over Brooklyn on April 4. … Theis was 7 of 8 in the first half, scoring 14 points. … Vucevic tied his season high with five steals. … Chicago’s six-game winning streak in the series was snapped. … With 23 assists, its streak of nine straight games with at least 25 assists ended.
+The exception was a home win over Brooklyn on April 4. … Theis was 7 of 8 in the first half, scoring 14 points. … Vucevic tied his season high with five steals. … Chicago’s six-game winning streak in the series was snapped.

 Grizzlies: Travel to Chicago on Friday for the second game of the season home-and-home series.
 The game in Chicago is the first of a seven-game road trip for Memphis. … Valanciunas’ streak topped Zach Randolph’s consecutive games with a double-double from 2011.